 Examples of Third-Party Collaboration

 Now that we know what external collaboration is and who’s involved, let’s review a few examples of what it looks like in practice.

 - Outsourcing: Entrusting a third party with a task your business might otherwise perform—for example, payroll processing.

 - Crowdsourcing: Bringing together a group of people to obtain resources, services, or knowledge.
 Wikipedia, the collaborative online encyclopedia, is one example.
 Uber is another.

 - Polling: Requesting information from your audience or similar demographic. —for example, sending surveys or hosting focus groups.

-- Alliances: Working alongside another entity that shares your goal—for example, hosting a sidewalk sale with neighboring businesses.
+- Alliances: Working alongside another entity with shared goals—for example, hosting a sidewalk sale with neighboring businesses.

 - Joint Ventures: Pooling resources and working with another entity to achieve a specific business outcome or complete a task.